 Eating out on a budget

 It’s entirely possible to find tasty and good value bites to eat in Amsterdam if you look hard enough, but save yourself some time and take our advice!

-Chips (or ‘friets’ as they’re known in The Netherlands) are extremely popular and you’ll find many food outlets throughout the city offering cones of friets topped with delicious toppings.
-Our favourite spot is ‘t Belgje which is just steps away from the bustling Leidsestraat.
-Try the delicious sate (peanut) sauce or ‘frietje speciaal’ (a topping consisting of mayonnaise, ketchup and raw chopped onion).
+Chips (or ‘frieten’ as they’re known in The Netherlands) are extremely popular and you’ll find many food outlets throughout the city offering cones of frieten topped with delicious toppings.
+Our favorite spot is FleminckX Sausmeesters where they offer the best frietjes together with delicious sauces.
+Try the green pepper sauce or the Dutch classic ‘frietje speciaal’ (a topping consisting of mayonnaise, ketchup and raw chopped onion).

 Maoz outlets can be found throughout The Netherlands offering cheap and healthy snacks to Dutch people.
 There is one located on Leidsestrasse and you can get a sizable falafel sandwich (plus ‘all you can eat’ salad) for €5.

 Wagamama is a restaurant chain that started in London.
 They serve tasty Asian dishes for a fair price.
 There are four Wagamamas to be found in Amsterdam where you’ll be served delicious soups, rice or noodle dishes, dumplings and freshly squeezed fruit juices.
 One of their most famous dishes is the Chicken Katsu Curry which is now also available in the vegan variant, Yasai Katsu Curry.
 Don’t forget to order a cup of green tea to go with your dish.